Watch moment Lamborghini crashes on Bourges Boulevard in Peterborough

 The incident was caught on dashcam, with the footage showing the Lamborghini undertaking a car moments before the collision occurred.

 The driver of the second vehicle was injured in the crash, and passing motorists came to his aid.
-The man needed hospital treatment for his injuries - although the severity of those injuries is not clear.
+The man needed hospital treatment for his injuries.

 Today a spokesman for Cambridgeshire police said; “We were called at about 5.10pm yesterday (15 March) with reports of a collision between two vehicles on Bourges Boulevard, Peterborough.